Posted on Leave a comment

 After the top was together, a test fit established that I wanted to keep as much of the funnel’s height as possible.
 (Reminder to self, add an inch to the top of the pattern for next time!)
 It was time to make samples with my scraps to help me decide how to finish the top edge of the neckline.
 I tried turning the raw edge under, with and without serging, and securing it down with a variety of stitches, but none were satisfying; the looseness of this weave was vexing.

 I look forward to making a few more of these knit tops before our next cold season, but now its time to turn to sewing for the coming warm weather.
-We hope your spring sewing will be inspired by Fit for Art’s article “4 Updates for a TNT Top” in the most recent issue of Threads magazine (Spring 2023, Number 221).
 What are you planning for spring sewing?

 Happy Sewing!
 Carrie